vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/_index.md

 This learning path is adequate preparation for teams that will start pairing with Lab engineers on a Tanzu Labs Swift engagement.

 {{% callout %}}
-This learning path is currently beeing elaborated.
+This learning path is currently being elaborated.
 Expect more updates soon.
 {{% /callout %}}